Best things to do in Covent Garden Market London

-Covent Garden is not only a great shopping area it also the place to go as it contains some fascinating museums and historic shops and sites.
+Covent Garden is not only a great shopping area it also the place to go as it contains some fascinating museums and historic sites.
 Given Covent Garden’s proximity to the Theatre District and Drury Lane, it is not surprising that its affinity with the Theatre World is pronounced.

-Theatre and live entertainment are well catered to within Covent Garden.
+Theatre and live entertainment are well-catered to within Covent Garden.
 It is home to the world-renowned Royal Ballet and the Royal Opera house.
 Within the area are more than 20 fabulous theatres where you can catch some incredible theatre shows.
-Everything is on stage at Covent Garden from ballet to Fringe theatre, supremely talented buskers, Punch and Judy show and everyone’s tastes are catered for.
+Everything is on stage at Covent Garden from ballet to Fringe theatre, supremely talented buskers, and Punch and Judy show and everyone’s tastes are catered for.
 You also can’t go wrong visiting at Christmas time when the Christmas markets are heaving with people and loads of Christmassy treats to buy.

 Covent Garden Apple Market

 Once home to the world-famous fruit and vegetable market, Covent Garden’s Apple Market continues to offer a range of unique handmade crafts and goods throughout the week.
 From Tuesday to Sunday, the Apple Market is filled with handmade jewellery, prints, watercolours and beautiful crafts and every Monday, you’ll find one-off antiques and collectables.

 Additionally, the East Colonnade Market is located on the east side of Covent Garden’s Market Building and is filled with handmade soaps, sweet treats and jewellery stalls.